It’s only in recognizing that you have become a slave to powerful controlling forces that you

 have a chance of awakening.
 Doc Roberts

 A paradigm is defined as a framework of thought or belief which explains a certain aspect of reality.
 While serving as a method of understanding reality, in the process, paradigms begin to not only limit, but will eventually obstruct new, less conventional ways of viewing the world.
-We in essence become paralyzed by these current paradigms.
-This paradigm paralysis colors our interpretations, perceptions, behaviors, interpersonal interactions, goals and values, our self-concept and even our very thought processes.
-These paradigms once established, obstruct the possibility of new perceptions of our self and our reality.
+We in essence become paralyzed by these current cultural paradigms.
+Paradigm paralysis colors our interpretations, perceptions, behaviors, interpersonal interactions, goals and values, our self-concept and even our very thought processes.
+Paradigms once established, obstruct the possibility of new perceptions of who we are.

 Science has evolved throughout the centuries as old paradigms, no longer able to explain new evidence, were finally replaced with new paradigms.
 Though the introduction of new paradigms met with considerable resistance at first, eventually these were adopted and a shift occurred in the then present level of understanding, establishing new, more comprehensive paradigms for perceiving and understanding reality.
 Remember when people thought the earth was flat?

 The end result of paradigm paralysis is an automatization of perception, thought and behavior, in other words, a ‘consensus trance’ ensues.
 Society’s customs, prohibitions, and conventions enforce a kind of social repression by establishing specific cognitive categories [paradigms] by which every individual is expected to order their conception of the world.
-This resulting paralysis is therefore a product of a socially conditioned filtering process that allows some thoughts to be consciously entertained while other thoughts are forced out of our awareness.
+This resulting paralysis is therefore a product of a socially conditioned filtering process that allows some thoughts to be consciously entertained, while other thoughts are forced out of our awareness.
 This filtering process operates through the language of our culture, shaping our perception of reality.
-These paradigms pre-determine what we actually attend to, while filtering out other possible ways of perceiving ourself and the world around us.
+These paradigms pre-determine what we actually attend to, while filtering out other possible ways of perceiving.

 We are subtly convinced from childhood that this narrowed kind of perception is not only the real and only way of seeing the world, but also it determines our very basic sensation of who we are as a conscious being.
 We become fully hypnotized by this disjointed vision of the universe.
 The result is an entranced, hypnotic, sleep-like state (the walking dead), while all the time, we’re totally convinced in our mind, that our particular view of reality is the only real one.

 Paradigms, culturally determined, create selective attention.
-We unconsciously attend to information about our experience that is congruent with these pre-determined paradigms.
-Other ways of perceiving and understanding do not even enter our awareness and is consequently filtered out.
+Unconsciously we attend to information about our experience that is congruent with these pre-determined paradigms.
+Other ways of perceiving and understanding do not even enter our awareness and are consequently filtered out.
 What we consider real is not based on what is actually observed, but on what we are prepared in advance to see.

 To get it closer to home, our prevailing culture does not acknowledge (other than just words) the existence of the Self (capital S), the truth behind the appearances.
 It also does not acknowledge the fact that every individual has a calling and a unique potential that will allow them to succeed in their own special way.
 We rarely discuss and certainly don’t attempt to understand what it means to be using more of our human potential and how to allow that to unfold, that is, except in pre-established, habituated ways.